Skip to Main Content

 There is no single referencing style at the University of Warwick.
 The Departments of Politics and Philosophy follow Harvard referencing styles, which requires in-text citations (Author, Year) and an end-of-text bibliography or list of references.
 The School of Law follows OSCOLA referencing, which requires numbered footnotes and an end-of-text bibliography, lists of authorities (legislation and case law) and references.

 There is no single Harvard referencing style.
 Different universities and departments have their own local versions of Harvard referencing.
 You are advised to check individual assessment guidance and follow guidance from each department.
 The OSCOLA referencing style is published by the University of Oxford and available as a free download from their website.
+For resources not covered in the departmental guides, you are advised to consult Cite Them Right which is available as an online learning platform, and a print and ebook in the library.

 Further information and referencing styles are available in the Referencing section of the Library website.
+Advice and support about referencing is available from your Research and Academic Support Librarian.

 Referencing Tutorials